sachinratan/DevOps-CICD-Integrations-SOP/Jenkins and cloud integration.md

 - Git plugin
 - Docker plugin

+Part 1: Configure self k8s cluster for deployment where Jenkins master running on same k8s cluster:

-Step 2 : Configure Cloud:
+Step 1 : Configure Cloud:

 Go to path `Jenkins >> Manage Jenkins >> Clouds >> New cloud` and give the name to cloud: